ssbsukirat/medicine/Hematology/Hemostasis/Arterial and Venous Thrombosis.md

 ## DEEP-VENOUS THROMBOSIS AND PULMONARY EMBOLISM

 - It is estimated that DVT or PE occurs in **∼1–2 individuals per 1000 each year**, resulting in **300,000–600,000 new cases of VTE annually** in the United States.
-- Approximately **60,000–80,000 deaths are attributed to DVT or PE annually**.
 - Of new cases:
     - Up to **30% of patients die within 30 days**.
     - **One-fifth suffer sudden death due to PE**.